jhaines0/CurbBridge/README.md

 ## Installation:

 ### SmartThings:
-- Publish both the CurbBridge SmartApp and CurbPowerMeter DeviceHandler to your account.
+- Publish both the CurbBridge SmartApp and Curb Power Meter DeviceHandler to your account.
 Either copy-paste into the IDE or use the GitHub integration.
 - Go to the SmartApp settings for the Curb Bridge in the IDE.
 Verify that OAuth is turned on and the redirect uri is set to http://localhost:8000
 - Take note of the Client ID and Client Secret, they will be required later
 - Use the mobile app to install the Curb Bridge SmartApp.
 After install, it won't appear to do anything other than show up on the list of SmartApps.